Ingenjorsarbete-For-Klimatet/ifk-smhi/docs/metfcts-example.md

 # Example of Metfcts direct use

 Direct usage of `Metfcts`.
+Note that `Mesan` and `Metfcts` have identical interfaces.

+## Time listing

 To list approved and valid times to

 ```python
 from smhi.metfcts import Metfcts